7x11x13/songs-to-youtube/README.md

 - If you get an error saying "Too large number of skipped frames XXXXX > 60000" try increasing the input frame rate

 ### Template strings
 Write `~{key}` in any text field and it will be replaced with an appropriate value.
-For now there is no way to see what keys are available for each item, but here are some useful ones:
+To see the available metadata values, right click on an album or song and select "View metadata."
+Here are some useful values:
 #### Song metadata
 - `~{song_dir}` - directory of the input audio file
 - `~{song_file}` - file name of the input audio
 - `~{tags.album}` - name of the song's album
 - `~{tags.artist}` - name of the song's artist
 - `~{tags.title}` - name of the song
+- `~{tags.comment.text}` - comment; used by bandcamp to link to the artist's page
 #### Album metadata
 - `~{album_dir}` - directory of the album
 - `~{timestamps}` - special key that generates timestamps based on song lengths